the-draupnir-project/draupnir-documentation/docs/matrix-protection-suite/concepts/protected-rooms-set.md

 immediate access to to the membership information for each room.
 This is provided in the form of a `RoomMembershipRevision`.

-When a user's membershihp within a _protected room_ changes, the `handleMembershipChange` handle will be called for each _protection_ as described in the `Protection` interface. _Protections_ will be given a new `RoomMembershipRevision` for the protected room,
+When a user's membership within a _protected room_ changes, the `handleMembershipChange` handle will be called for each _protection_ as described in the `Protection` interface. _Protections_ will be given a new `RoomMembershipRevision` for the protected room,